How to Tile a Kitchen Splashback

 If you’re looking for an affordable way to give your kitchen a mini-makeover, upgrading your kitchen splashback to a tiled splashback is the best option.
 It’s affordable and incredibly easy to do, so much so you can do it yourself!

-Tiling a kitchen splashback is simple, providing you follow these steps: start by preparing the surface so it is ready for tiling, and make sure your tiles have a benchtop to support them.
+Tiling a kitchen splashback is simple, provided you follow these steps: Start by preparing the surface so it is ready for tiling, and make sure your tiles have a benchtop to support them.
 Get your tile adhesive ready and apply it to the wall, one row at a time, starting at the bottom.
 Place the tiles on the adhesive and use spacers to ensure they are spaced out evenly.
 Continue this process row by row until the splashback is completely tiled.
 After 12 hours, the spacers can be removed, and grout can be applied.
 Apply the grout liberally, whipping off any excess grout as you go.
 Let the grout sit for 30 minutes before cleaning it to complete your tile installation.

 Visit Ross’s Discount Home Centre for all your kitchen splashback tile needs.